 Yes, brothers and sister in Christ, this is a true act of love by both God our Father and Jesus our Savior as well.

-Below are some other scriptures pertaining to all what was mentioned above.
+Below are some other scriptures showing that Jesus was completely human like us.
 I encourage you to go through them all and take to heart what’s being said.
 For we as a church must break away from the watered-down teachings that’s being preached in many churches today:

 (Note: The bible versions used in this article have been listed below to assist in your study of God’s word)